tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 different portals all federate the same portal.
 Since you know what the network of federation is from the homepages, you can figure out which portal was the original portal.

+The bigger problem with `/api/dcat.json` is that it only returns the first 1,000 datasets.
+I am told that you can use query arguments to get more, but I've never gotten this working.

+### With a search